Green Moong Dal - easy and simple

 You can also add your favourite greens like Spinach, Swiss Chard, Kale, or Rocket in this dal for an equally delicious version.

-I served it with Jeera Rice, and it made us very happy.
+I served it with Jeera Rice with some chopped onions, coriander, lemon and ghee.
+It was so delicious.
 The recipe is on the blog for those looking for happiness.
-Meanwhile, this pic is taken by the fabulous, styled by and

 I hope you enjoy making it.